 Being tired reduces spontaneous movements, reducing total energy output

-If trying to get into shape and change body composition, sufficient sleep is vital.
+Sufficient sleep is vital if trying to get into shape and change body composition.
 Any positive changes to get more sleep are going to have positive changes in efforts to change body composition.

 Siengsukon, Catherine F et al. “Sleep Health Promotion: Practical Information for Physical Therapists.”
 Physical therapy vol. 97,8 (2017): 826-836. doi:10.1093/ptj/pzx057

 The information herein on "Sleeping With Sciatica and A Better Night's Rest" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.